 "This preference for domestic automakers over import automakers undermines the environmental goals of the regulation, puts imports at a competitive disadvantage, and risks opening China up to international trade disputes," the letter said.

-The existence of the letter was first reported by Germany's WirtschaftsWoche magazine.
-(Reporting by Jan Schwartz; Writing by Edward Taylor; Editing by Maria Sheahan)
+The letter was first reported by Germany's WirtschaftsWoche magazine.
+(Reporting by Jan Schwartz in Hamburg, Alissa de Carbonnel in Brussels, Andreas Cremer in Berlin; Writing by Edward Taylor; Editing by Maria Sheahan and Mark Potter)